 In reality, they were woven from fibers of a coastal palm tree native to the area, which was soon known as toquilla as well.
 In time, colonial Spanish settlers would employ the indigenous artisans to make a variation of these sombreros to their own liking.

-Despite it’s Ecuadorian origin, this classic accessory has failed to shake the “Panama Hat” misnomer.
-Its name can be attributed to the fact that Panama had become a major center of trade in the 19th century.
-Thousands were sold to fortune hunters making their way to California in 1849, and during the Spanish American War, the US government bought 50,000 hats for the troops from merchants based there.
-When the Panama Canal was built in the early twentieth century, the hats became very popular at the construction site, where they were well suited to the hot, humid climate.
+Despite its Ecuadorian origin, this classic accessory has failed to shake the “Panama Hat” misnomer.
+Its name can be attributed to the fact that Panama had become a major center of trade in the 19th-century.
+Thousands were sold to fortune hunters making their way to California in 1849, and during the Spanish American War, the U.S. government bought 50,000 hats for the troops from merchants based there.
+When the Panama Canal was built in the early 20th-century, the hats became very popular at the construction site, where they were well suited to the hot, humid climate.
 Just after photographs of President Teddy Roosevelt—in white straw hat, supervising the dig—appeared in American newspapers, sales of the “Panama hat” soared worldwide.

 WEAVING WHITE GOLD

-Then its off to the azocador, who dips the hat in a shallow pan of water to soften it and tightens the edge, pulling the fibers in three successive revolutions so as not to make the brim pucker or distort.
-He hands the hat off to a cortador who does an initial trimming of loose ends, washes, rinses and dries it, trims again…
+Then it’s off to the azocador, who dips the hat in a shallow pan of water to soften it and tighten the edge, pulling the fibers in three successive revolutions so as not to make the brim pucker or distort.
+He hands the hat off to a corridor, who does an initial trimming of loose ends, washes, rinses and dries it, trims again…

 … and then gives it to the apaleador who beats the hat with a wooden mallet to soften it, applying sulfur powder all the while to whiten it again.
 The hat is then carefully ironed by a planchador and blocked (shaped).
 Finally, a sweatband and ribbon are added by a seamstress.